-The Bootids meteor shower on June 27 may only send a handful of shooting stars our way.
-(Photo: Kev Haworth Photography/flickr)
+The Bootids may only send a handful of shooting stars our way.
+(Photo: Kev Haworth Photography/Flickr)

 The end of June brings the return of the Bootids meteor shower, an annual event that (thankfully) can be enjoyed during the evening hours.
 Well, "enjoyed" may not be the right word, as the Bootids are notorious for having extremely weak displays, with as little as two to three shooting stars per hour.
 The reason they're worth mentioning at all is because some years, they've littered the sky with streaks of light.

 On June 27, 1998, as many as 100 meteors per hour fell over the course of the seven-hour event.
 According to Spaceweather, similar outbursts occurred in 1916, 1921 and 1927.
 Could 2019 join that historic group?
 To give the Bootids a shot, look towards the constellation Bootes, which lies to the left of the Little Dipper.